-Application has been made to list Notes to be issued under the Program on the Official List of the Luxembourg Stock Exchange and to admit the Notes for trading on the Euro MTF.
+Application has been made to the Irish Stock Exchange for Notes issued under the Program to be admitted to the Official List and to trading on the Main Securities Market.

-The Program provides that Notes may be admitted to trading or listed, as the case may be, on such other or further stock exchange(s) or markets as may be agreed between the Issuer and the relevant Dealer.
+The Program provides that Notes may be listed or admitted to trading on other or further stock exchanges, including but not limited to the Luxembourg Stock Exchange, the Frankfurt Stock Exchange and the SIX Swiss Exchange, as may be agreed between the Issuer and the relevant Dealer(s) in relation to each issue.
 The Issuer may also issue unlisted Notes and/or Notes not admitted to trading on any market.

-For so long as the Notes are listed on the Official List of the Luxembourg Stock Exchange, the Notes will be freely transferable and negotiable in accordance with the rules and regulations of the Luxembourg Stock Exchange.
+For so long as the Notes are admitted to the Official List and to trading on the Main Securities Market of the Irish Stock Exchange, the Notes will be freely transferable and negotiable in accordance with the rules and requirements of the Irish Stock Exchange.